 The success of early Islam consisted to a great extent in its ability to graft a common spiritual language on all trans-tribal, voluntary public spaces of the pre-Islamic era in Arabia.
 All pre-Islamic institutions of peace, trade, and civic life that had been organized above the level of the tribe, such as the haram of Mecca, the pilgrimage, and the sacred months, were simply absorbed into Islam.
 Even more remarkably, Islam incorporated such common spaces with-out elaborating a clear doctrine of a common state.

 Perhaps I am off base, but I see a time ahead when paradigms more ‘taoist’ in nature will take hold.
 Perhaps this has started already and will play out over the coming centuries.
 In any case, one thing is certain, as circumstances change, the cultural paradigm must adapt accordingly.
-This revolutionary new age we’re in, the Electric Revolution (2) has opened a Pandora’s Box of change, of which we’ve only seen a peek.
-(See Why Man is King, Just How Big Is The Gap?; Tao As Emergent Property; “… Strive On Diligently”)
+This revolutionary new age we’re in, the Electric Revolution (2) has opened a Pandora’s Box of change, of which we’ve only seen a glimpse, as of yet.
+(See Why Man is King; Just How Big Is The Gap?; Tao As Emergent Property; “… Strive On Diligently”.)

 While a more ‘taoist’ paradigm may supplant the tribal ones of today, people will still lie somewhere along the spectrum, from the conventional group-oriented to the idiosyncratic and trans-tribal.
 Alas, that means peace on earth is no more likely to occur under a ‘taoist’ paradigm than it has under current and previous ones.
 There may be more peace on earth going forward, but it won’t be due to a new and improved paradigm or genetic evolution (3).
 What will bring about peace on earth?
 Ah, that’s a story for another time.

-From as far back as I can recall, I was never able to seriously join any ‘group’, whether school sports, clubs and clicks, or later, religion, politics, clothing styles, you name it.
-Happily, there was Taoist thought for my mind to join.
+From as far back as I can recall, I was never able to seriously join any ‘group’, whether it be school sports, clubs and cliques, or later, religion, politics, clothing styles, you name it.
+Happily, my mind found Taoist thought and joined up, so to speak.
 Chapter 21 says, As a thing the way is shadowy, indistinct, indistinct and shadowy.
-That’s enough to avoid becoming tribal and so it really was a faith of last resort for me, so to speak.
+As we can see, the Tao Te Ching outlines a trans-tribal point of view that is not at all conducive to tribalism, and so it really was a faith of last resort for me.